 First, we digress.
 We have been married for 46 years.
 We not only know about how to make our own marriage work, we know how others make theirs work.
 Thirty years of research and our own marriage has taught us much.

 We have studied marriage in all 50 states of the Union, in 47 countries, and on all 7 continents of the world.
 We hear many consistent responses to the Marriage Interview we have conducted with thousands of successfully married couples around the world.
-We have reported our findings in our book, Building a Love that Lasts and in our many articles on the Internet in a variety of venues.

 Our research findings tell us that there are seven pervasive characteristics present in all successful marriages, irrespective of culture, ethnicity, continent, or economic station in life.
 You’ll have to read our book to find out what they are.